brianglass/anastasis/files/syn-sep01.md

 The extra line, that normally accompanies the first, or the principal, entry each day and which mentions the date, forms a heroic hexameter, with frequent use of epic vocabulary and grammatical forms.
 I have translated them into English hexameters, though without attempting to reproduce the archaising effect of the original language.

 The transliteration of proper names is not scientific, or consistent, but in general follows contemporary pronunciation.
 Latin names have been given in their Latin, not their Greek, form.
 Stress accents are generally as in modern Greek.
-Sometimes I use traditional English forms and stresses, as in ’MÃ³ses’ or ’JÃ³nas’.
+Sometimes I use traditional English forms and stresses, as in ’Móses’ or ’Jónas’.

 ------------------------------------------------------------------------